wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 #### Reproject lines back to original image
 The warp perspective calibration yields 2 matrices: M for converting the normal image to topview, and Minv of converting the topview image to the normal view.
 After the lane lines are found, they are drawn onto the image with `cv2.polylines` and also the polygon these lines form are filled in with `cv2.fillPoly`.
-The image is then reprojected
+The image is then reprojected back onto the original view with Minv

 #### Radius of curvature/ car offset calculations:
 The final step in the processing pipeline is to calculate the radius of curvature of the left and right lines, and also, how far is the car is from the center of the lines.
 This information can be used in e.g. steering the car back to the center of the lane, indicating